GoogleCloudPlatform/security-response-automation/README.md

 Each provider lists findings which contain a list of automations to be applied to those findings.
 In this example we apply the `revoke_iam` automation to Event Threat Detection's Anomalous IAM Grant finding.
 For a full list of automations and their supported findings see [automations.md](automations.md).

 The `target` and `exclude` arrays accepts an ancestry pattern that is compared against the incoming project.
-In the example you have a folder `424242424242` that contains sensitive projects that you want to enforce.
+In the above example you have a folder `424242424242` that contains sensitive projects that you want to enforce.
 However your developers use a sub folder `565656565656` and project `non-applied-project` that you want to leave alone.
 If you have projects outside of folders you can specify them too like the `applied-project`.

-All automations have at least the `dry_run` mode that can let you generate StackDriver logs to see what actions would have been taken.
-This is recommend to confirm the actions taken are as expected before actually executing them.
+All automations have the `dry_run` property that allow to see what actions would have been taken.
+This is recommend to confirm the actions taken are as expected.
+Once you have confirmed this by viewing logs in StackDriver you can change this property to false then redeploy the automations.

 The `allow_domains` property is specific to the iam_revoke automation.
 To see examples of how to configure the other automations see the full [documentation](/automations.md).